jadzeidan/user-guides/_includes/shared/setup.md

 ![alt text]({{site.baseurl}}/assets/images/BitBox02_wizard/step6.png  "BitBox App")

 If you want, you can create multiple backups on multiple microSD cards.
-To do so follow this guide(link).
+To do so follow [this guide]({{site.baseurl}}/bitbox02/Basic-features/managing_backups/#creating-a-new-backup)

 You can at any point check that you still have a valid wallet.
-To do so follow this guide (link).
+To do so follow [this guide]({{site.baseurl}}/bitbox02/Basic-features/managing_backups/#verifying-a-backup)

 {% elsif include.product == "BitBox01" %}
 ### Step 1: Choose if you want to create a new wallet or restore an existing wallet